 Megan Taylor hails from Pietermaritzburg.
 Having spent a number of years at an accounting firm, Megan plays an important role in our busy financial department while also taking charge of the company’s HR.
 Introduced to birding by tour leader Clayton Burne, Megan now spends most of her free time chasing down lifers across southern Africa.

 Noluthando Ndlovu, or Thando as she is affectionately known in the office, grew up in the beautiful KwaZulu-Natal midlands town of Nottingham Road.
 She is one of our newest Rockjumper recruits, handling a number of our office administrative tasks.
 Thando is presently studying for a degree in Education, whilst already putting her studies to good use teaching adult literacy when she has time.

 Ric Zarwell has been fascinated by birds and wildlife since growing up beside the biologically-rich Mississippi River and hardwood forests in the upper Midwest of the United States.
 He has an undergraduate degree in wildlife biology and a graduate degree in natural resources from the University of Wisconsin at Stevens Point.
 Ric assists Rockjumper with our marketing and operations in the US with cheerful and client-first professionalism.

 Sarah Dell was born and raised in Pietermaritzburg.
-Before joining Rockjumper, Sarah obtained an Honours Degree in Accounting, completing her articles at Eskom’s Revenue Recovery department.
+Before joining Rockjumper, Sarah obtained an Honours Degree in Accounting, completed her articles, and then worked in Eskom’s Revenue Recovery department.
 Sarah has always had a passion for nature and the outdoors – be it plants, animals or birds and enjoys gardening, sewing, cooking and reading in her spare time.
 Sarah’s attention to detail has seen her involved in multiple roles at Rockjumper, including pre and post-tour support, while also planning and executing our large and logistically complex ABA tours.